 Antibodies are sensor-like biomolecules that recognize specific antigens or proteins.
 When studying gene therapy, antibodies can be used to detect expression of the desired protein from the introduced gene in a model of interest.
 Take the case of the creatine transporter deficiency disease- to study this disease, researchers often use cellular systems or mouse models that bear creatine transporter protein with specific mutations.
 These mutations can cause deletion of the whole or part of the protein.
 By using antibodies that are specific to different parts of the protein, one can detect if the protein is expressed in part or not at all.
 Antibodies can also be used to understand which parts of the body, organs or sub-regions of brain tissues produce the protein.
 Overall, antibodies are an important component of the therapeutic discovery tool kit.
 Having robust and selective antibodies is a necessary step in the development of therapies.

-The Q1 2021 GTA awards are now open and ACD is accepting applications for funding through April 15th.
+ACD is now accepting applications for funding.
 We encourage researchers to apply for these awards.
 To learn more, including how to apply for these awards, please visit the ACD research grants page.

 Dr. Steven Gray, UT Southwestern, USA